dodge2GitHub/cloudmobility/README.md

-1-To start this project just simply run docker-compose up under src/main/docker (I assume you have docker running in your machine)
+1-To start this project access cmd line on \cloud-mobility-private-hospital:
+        -mvn clean install to run tests and generate latest jar -from cmd line access \cloud-mobility-private-hospital\src\main\docker
+        -run docker-compose up

-2-To access the api go to localhost:8080 to access Swagger-OpenAPI GUI
+        -go to http://localhost:8080 to access swagger-openapi-gui
-        You can switch between groups in your up right corner (Patient<->Doctor) 3- For the security I chose something simple, and the credentials you should use to use the endpoints are
+                You can switch between groups in your up right corner (Patient<->Doctor)

+2- For the security I chose something simple, and the credentials you should use to use the endpoints are
         User: cloudmobility
         password: awesome